-Today, we use computers for just about everything — from doing our homework to staying in touch with friends.
-But if you go back even 50 years, you will know this wasn’t always the case.
-A relatively new invention in the history of the world, computers as you know them today were born as the result of years of hard work, study, research and a dream; of a machine that could do the impossible.
+Today, we use computers for just about everything - from doing our homework to staying in touch with friends.
+But if you go back even 50 years, you will know this wasn't always the case.
+A relatively new invention in the history of the world, computers as you know them today were born as the result of years of hard work, study, research and dream of the machine that could do the impossible.

 Muhammad ibn Musa al-Khwarizmi was a Persian mathematician, astronomer, astrologer geographer and a scholar in the House of Wisdom in Baghdad.
 Al-Khwarizmi developed the concept of the algorithm in mathematics, which is a reason for him being called the grandfather of computer science.

 Today, we program software with the help of a sequence of instructions called an algorithm.
 Without algorithms, the modern computer wouldn't exist.
 From Google's ability to search for a simple thing like "shutting down" the computer, all these actions are based on the principles of Al-Khwarizmi's text written about 1200 years ago!
 Isn't that amazing?

 Charles Babbage, born to a wealthy London family in 1791, was the brain behind the idea of a "general programmable" computer.
 He spent his life developing plans for two different computers.
 The first, called the Difference Engine, was partially completed in the early 1830s.
 The Analytical Engine, his second and more complex design was never completed at all.
 However, both had the potential to be very powerful calculating tools and were revolutionary both in terms of ideas and practice for their time.

 His machines were essentially the first computers in history!

 Alan Turing was a World War II hero, who, along with his team at Bletchley Park, constructed a computing machine called the Bombe, to decode messages encrypted using the Nazi Enigma machine.
 Had it not been for Alan Turing, the war would've continued for 8 more years!